Alexandria History Museum at The Lyceum

 Take the US Route 1 North exit (first exit on the Virginia side of the Woodrow Wilson Bridge).
 Follow Route 1 (Patrick Street) about one mile.
 Turn right on Prince Street; turn right on South Washington Street.
 The Lyceum will be on your right.

 Take the yellow or blue line to King Street station.
 Cross the parking lot and turn left, one half block to Prince Street.
 Turn left (east) on Prince Street and walk about one mile to Washington Street.
-Turn right, and The Lyceum will be on your right.
+Turn right, and the museum will be on your right.
 Or take the Dash Bus to King and Washington Streets, turn right and walk one block past Prince Street.

 Call 703.746.DASH for bus schedules and information, or check the schedules posted at the station.
 The City of Alexandria's free King Street Trolley transports passengers between the King Street Metrorail Station and the Potomac River waterfront.
 The free trolley operates seven days a week from 11:30 a.m. to 10 p.m.